lumeland/lume.land/docs/configuration/config-file.md

 `*.njk` files will be loaded, processed and saved as `*.html` files.

-You can customize this by adding a `_config.ts` or `_config.js` file, which adds to or overrides the default options; for example, to use a different template engine or to process different file types with other extensions.
-Although you can code this in the config file, for convenience, **Lume** includes **plugins** for common transformations, such as Markdown and Nunjucks.
+You can customize this by adding a `_config.ts` or `_config.js` file, which adds to or overrides the default options; for example, to process more file extensions.

 The config file must be placed in the site's root directory, which you can create yourself or with the following command: